spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 ### Set Up the Spectro Cloud API Key

-To get started with Terraform code, you need a Spectro Cloud API key to authenticate and interact with the Palette API endpoint.
+To get started with Terraform code, you need a Palette API key to authenticate and interact with the Palette API endpoint.
 To add a new API key, log in to Palette, click on the **User Menu** at the top right, and select **My API Keys**, as shown in the screenshot below.
+Visit the [Create API Key](https://docs.spectrocloud.com/user-management/authentication/api-key/create-api-key/) guide for more information.

 ![Screenshot of generating an API key in Palette.](/tutorials/deploy-pack/registries-and-packs_deploy-pack_generate-api-key.png)